binipringle/right-to-be-forgotten/_texts/0-outline.md

 **Rule 104(b)** provides that when the relevance of evidence depends on whether a fact exists, proof must be introduced sufficient to support a finding that the fact does exist.

 The standard of proof for a judge's evidentiary decisions is a preponderance of the evidence standard.
 A preponderance of the evidence is just enough evidence to make it more likely than not that the preliminary facts which support admission of the evidence are true.
-This is in keeping with the idea behind rules that all relevant evidence should be admitted unless it is excluded by a rule or precedent.
+This is in keeping with the idea behind rules that all relevant evidence should be admitted unless it is excluded by a rule or precedent. [^1]

-- {:.indent-2}**Dowling v.
-U.S. (1990)** (Dowling accused of robbing a bank wearing a ski mask; judge allowed prosecution to bring evidence that Dowling tried to rob a house two weeks later wearing a ski mask even though Dowling was acquitted in the house robbery where there was reasonable doubt [highest standard of proof] because a reasonable jury could still find by a preponderance of the evidence [more likely than not] that Dowling robbed the house)
+[^1]:Dowling v.
+U.S. (1990) *illustrates preliminary questions (Rule 104)* (Dowling accused of robbing a bank wearing a ski mask; judge allowed prosecution to bring evidence that Dowling tried to rob a house two weeks later wearing a ski mask even though Dowling was acquitted in the house robbery where there was reasonable doubt [highest standard of proof] because a reasonable jury could still find by a preponderance of the evidence [more likely than not] that Dowling robbed the house)

 **Rule 104(c)** The court must conduct any hearing on a preliminary question so that the jury cannot hear it if (1) the hearing involves the admissibility of a confession; (2) a defendant in a criminal case is a witness and so requests; or (3) justice so requires.